 Dr. Raphael Bueno

-Dr. Raphael Bueno is the Associate Chief of Medicine in the Division of Thoracic Surgery at Boston's Brigham and Women's Hospital, a teaching affiliate of the Harvard University College of Medicine.
-As a 1985 graduate of Harvard Medical School, Dr. Bueno completed a residency program at Brigham and Women's Hospital and a fellowship in Thoracic Surgery at the Massachusetts General Hospital.
+Dr. Raphael Bueno is the Chief, Division of Thoracic Surgery and Vice Chair of Surgery for Cancer and Translational Research at Boston’s Brigham and Women’s Hospital, a teaching affiliate of the Harvard University College of Medicine where Dr. Bueno also serves as Professor of Surgery.
+As a 1985 graduate of Harvard Medical School, Dr. Bueno completed a residency program at Brigham and Women’s Hospital and a fellowship in Thoracic Surgery at the Massachusetts General Hospital.

 Board certified in 1993, Dr. Bueno spent much of his early career teaching at the Harvard Medical College throughout the 1990’s.
 Much of Dr. Bueno’s more recent focus has been treating patients of malignant mesothelioma and lung cancer at various stages.
 Dr. Bueno has studied extensively the behavior of all types of mesothelioma (including peritoneal mesothelioma and pericardial mesothelioma) at a cellular level with hopes of integrating his growing knowledge of cell-level behavior into more aggressive and effective mesothelioma treatment regimens.

 Dr. Bueno serves today as Program and Research Director of the International Mesothelioma Program (IMP) at Brigham and Women’s Hospital/Harvard Medical School—the largest program of its kind in the world that was founded with the mission of offering patients with malignant pleural mesothelioma the most innovative and advanced treatment regimens available.